senma231/fwprice/README.md

     GRANT ALL PRIVILEGES ON DATABASE freightwise_db TO your_db_user;
     ```
 3.  **Create Tables**:
     Connect to your newly created database (e.g., `psql -d freightwise_db -U your_db_user`) and run the following SQL DDL statements to create the necessary tables.
-You might need to install the `uuid-ossp` extension if it's not already available (`CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`) or ensure your PostgreSQL version supports `gen_random_uuid()`.
 The application will generate UUIDs in Node.js using `crypto.randomUUID()`.

     ```sql
     -- Users Table